 Use of the words "high concentration" in Schedule B is a recognition that the amount of the particular substance in the air must be significant for the presumption to apply.
 The manner in which an exposed individual will react will depend on the properties of the substance inhaled (e.g., acidity/alkalinity, chemical reactivity, water solubility, asphyxiating potential) and the amount inhaled.
 Individual judgment must be exercised in each case to determine whether there was a "high concentration" of the particular substance having regard to the medical and scientific evidence available, including evidence as to the irritating and/or inflammatory properties of that substance.

-to reflect renumbering of policy item #26.23 (formerly #26.22).
+HISTORY: May 1, 2017 - Consequential amendment made on May 1, 2017 to reflect renumbering of policy item #26.23 (formerly #26.22).